spences10/scottspence.com/posts/take-back-the-web.md

 ## Making informed choices

-So these are choices I have made, you do you.
+So these are some of the choices I have made over the years, you do you though.
 Do your own research and make your own choices that make sense for you.
 How do you know which services to trust though?
-This is where independent tech journalism comes in.

 ## The rise of independent tech journalism

-There's been an increase in independent journalist like 404 media, and podcast like Grumpy old Geeks, and Better Offline that don't idolise these companies and instead cut through that because the're not afraid of losing access to a CEO if they ask the hard questions.
+There's been an increase in independent journalist like 404 media, and podcasts like Grumpy old Geeks, and Better Offline that don't idolise these companies and instead cut through that because the're not afraid of losing access to a CEO for an interview if they ask the hard questions.

 This kind of independent journalism doesn't just help us stay informed - it helps us make better choices about the tools and